Orgelkids: Orgelkids Do-organ

 All the materials used are identical to those used in a large pipe organ (such as oak wood and sheep leather).
 Children experience the value and quality of craftsman-made instruments.

 The lesson box is supplied with instruction manuals which include many photos, by which children can assemble the organ with a minimum of instructions, in about 45 minutes.
 In addition, there are other lesson materials available such as an instructional video by the builder, an e-book, and a presentation for a digital blackboard.

 Ton Stevens, organist of the basilica of St. John in Oosterhout, the Netherlands, works with kids on World Animal Day in the basilica every year.
-First they build and play the Do-organ of Orgelkids, and afterwards the children can take a look at the "real" organ built by Maarschalkerweerd in 1890.
+First they build and play the Do-organ of Orgelkids, and afterwards the children can take a look at the "real" organ built by Michaël Maarschalkerweerd in 1890.
 Of course songs like Old MacDonald Had a Farm are played on the organ on the occasion of that special day.